 Second, learning the concept involved in shaping your mouth can be of great help.
 If you can use it to control your voice resonance instead of just making it follow the vowels when you’re singing, that could be greater.
 Practice it by yawning; observe that huge space that is available in your mouth.
 In this process, your brain dictates its wide opening to allow the entry of more air.

 If you’re aiming to become an professional singer, you need to perform regular vocal resonance exercises by simple yawning where a big space is being widened uncontrollably without necessarily forcing it.
 The wider that you’re able to open that space at the back of your throat, the more it will become easier for you to reach all those resonating cavities.

 Therefore, practice your lips and mouth in forming the shapes necessary to sing the vowels and consonants with great ease.
 But in doing this, make sure that you maintain the shape and size of your mouth consistently.

 3) Dexterity with Tension on Face

-Third, develop appropriate dexterity without any tension on your face, jaw and lips.
+Third, develop appropriate dexterity without any tension on your face, jaw, and lips.
 Practice vocal resonance techniques often to provide your facial muscles with a warm-up exercise.

-You should also perform lip diction exercise such as singing with different vowels and consonants, and tongue twisters.
+You should also perform lip diction exercises such as singing with different vowels and consonants, and tongue twisters.
 In performing these exercises, bear in mind that the more you’re able to control your facial muscles, you can have more control over your diction.
 At this point, there’s a rule that you can follow in doing these vocal resonance exercises – if you have no control over your voice, there will be tension, and where there’s tension, it’s revealed in the tone of your voice.

 Benefits of Voice Resonance